-ECP’s 2018 election report not being tabled in parliament
+ECP’s 2018 election report not being tabled in Parliament

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal and provincial governments have delayed the tabling of annual report of Election Commission of Pakistan (ECP), which also includes the major findings of post-election reviews of the polls held in 2018, it has been learnt.
+ISLAMABAD: Federal and provincial governments have delayed the tabling of annual report of Election Commission of Pakistan (ECP) which also includes the major findings of post-election reviews of the polls held in 2018, it has been learnt.

 The ECP kept its deadline and forwarded the report to governments.
 More than seven months have passed but the report has not been tabled.
 On federal level, the report submitted by the ECP is awaiting the approval from federal cabinet.
 A sub-committee formed for the purpose hasn’t yet cleared it, a member of the cabinet confirmed to The News.
 “We have given some recommendations to the ECP,” said the cabinet member requesting anonymity.